‘Street trading’ means the:

 Over 1000 applicants have used this service.
 Customers surveyed said that they would either recommend or use this service again.

-For further information please refer to our Licensing Direct flyer.
+For further information please refer to our Licensing Direct (Street Trading) flyer.
 This includes our terms and conditions

 We can also offer a comprehensive range of business regulatory support services.
 This is available to help and advise businesses to be more successful and compliant.